 Now look at the table under the Impressions & Clicks graph.
 It contains the number of impressions and clicks for each specific query, along with click-through rate (CTR) and average position in the results.

-Look for queries that generated a high number of impressions but few clicks.
-In this example, I might want to include more information on my site about how hand-washing helps to get rid of pimples.
+Look for queries that generate a high number of impressions but few clicks.

 In addition to some of the benefits of using Google Analytics and Advanced Segments, Google Webmaster Tools will also include queries that were made by: